kiboschool/course-intro-to-data-science/src/lessons/data-cleaning/data-loading.md

 - In your browser, goto <a href="https://colab.research.google.com/" target="_blank">https://colab.research.google.com</a>
 - click on `file` and create a new notebook.

-Now that you understanding how to create a workbook, we'll begin by looking at how we can load data from a csv file using Pandas.
+Now that you understanding how to create a notebook, we'll begin by looking at how we can load data from a csv file using Pandas.
 For this, we'll be using the <a href="https://drive.google.com/file/d/1GzZqbDCVBdcVL6T3WQsKOyXmo32EaSU5/view?usp=sharing" target="_blank"> COVID-19 </a> dataset you explored in `section 1.4`.

 ### Pandas
 <aside>